-A make-ahead breakfast egg strata loaded with sausage, Gouda cheese and fresh herbs.
-Strata are the perfect make-ahead item for breakfast and brunch entertaining.
+A make-ahead breakfast casserole featuring a savory egg strata loaded with sausage and Gouda cheese.
+The perfect make-ahead casserole for breakfast and brunch entertaining!

 Stratas are the perfect make-ahead item for breakfast and brunch entertaining.
-The name “strata” may sound intimidating, but don’t let that scare you off.
-You may be wondering “What is breakfast strata, anyway?”
-Well, it’s really pretty simple: A strata is sort of like a savory bread pudding, and the main ingredients are pretty much the same: Day-old bread soaked in a custard.
+The name "strata" may sound intimidating, but don't let that scare you off.
+A strata is sort of like a savory bread pudding, and the main ingredients are pretty much the same: Day-old bread soaked in a custard.
 The custard is typically comprised of eggs and half-and-half or heavy cream.

 This strata, in particular, is not only packed with delicious breakfast-y things like eggs, savory breakfast sausage, and melty Gouda cheese, but the real beauty of strata is you can make it a whole day in advance.
 Yes, it is make-ahead breakfast casserole.
 Plus, it feeds a crowd.
-Winner, winner chicken dinner…or in this case, eggy breakfast.
-Don’tcha just love not having to wake up at the crack of dawn?
-Yeah, me too…except I have a 2-year-old and 5-year-old, so I actually kind of wake up at the crack of dawn no matter what.
+Winner, winner chicken dinner...or in this case, egg-y breakfast?

 Since, it has evolved into my own creation and is in fact, the star of my family's Christmas morning brunch every year.
 I whip it up the afternoon of Christmas Eve, and set it in the fridge until the morning, allowing the bread to soak up every bit of the decadent custard.
 I set it first thing Christmas morning, and pop it in the oven just before we watch the little ones tear through their gifts.
 It's like Christmas magic.